DEEP WILD & BLUE

 DAY 1 WELCOME TO BAJA

-Meet at San José del Cabo International Airport (SJD), shuttle to La Ventana, welcome ceremony
+Meet at San José del Cabo International Airport (SJD), shuttle to La Ventana

 DAY 2 GETTING SALTY

-safety and rescue theory, sea safari and line training
+Equalization workshop, freediver course theory, sea safari & depth line training

-Sea safari & line training, and certification party
+Sea safari & line training, ice bath, and certification party

 Departure breakfast and shuttle to the airport (SJD)